valtlfelipe/hedit/README.md

   </a>
 </div>

-## 🚧 Work in Progress

-**Please Note:** This project is currently under active development.
-Features may be incomplete, and bugs are expected.
-Your feedback and contributions are highly welcome!

 ## ✨ Features

 This application is available on macOS and Linux.
 Windows support is planned for future releases.